skipto-landmarks-headings/browser-extension/README.md

 ## Description

+The `SkipTo` browser extension for Firefox and Chrome provides keyboard access to the landmark regions and headings (H1-H6) on a web page.

-The `SkipTo` browser extension collects data from the web page loaded in the active tab that corresponds to a select list of ARIA `landmark` regions and HTML `heading` elements contained in the page.
+When the `SkipTo` menu is opened, it displays a list of landmark regions and headings based on the content of the page currently loaded in the active tab of the browser and on the extension's configuration settings.

-The `SkipToMenu` element, which is displayed in a `popup` window, organizes this data into a menu system that is keyboard navigable.

-Each menuitem in the menu contains a `dataId` corresponding to one of the `landmark` or `heading` elements in the active tab web page.

 When a menuitem is activated, the `popup` window is closed and the extension sets focus to the selected element and scrolls it into view, in effect, allowing you to "skip to" the selected content.

+The `SkipTo` menu, which is keyboard navigable, also provides an outline of the major sections and topics on a web page, making it easier for people to understand and find content on well-structured pages.

 ### Keyboard Shortcuts